 If you’re a light sleeper, the fabric sides may or may not become a concern on a windy night, depending on how they’re built.
 They have the possibility to flap around in high winds and keep light sleepers awake.

 And in particularly windy weather or storms, you may need to lower the roof altogether.

 So after that rundown of pros and cons, are pop top caravans good?

 We still say, yes.
 If you’re going on a journey with mild to hot and humid weather.
 Or if some of the roads you’re taking are low-hanging.
-If you don’t mind a bit more compact space than a conventional caravan; but still have pretty good headroom.
+If you don’t mind a bit more compact space than a conventional caravan; but still has pretty good headroom.
 Or if you have storage issues or a garage or carport with low head clearance.
-If you drive a smaller car and/or want a maneuverable rig.
+If you drive a smaller car and want a maneuverable rig.
 Or if you don’t mind having to raise and lower your roof every time you park for the night but prefer a more airy and brighter space instead.
 If you are a bit short on funds.
 Or if you plan to take good care of your caravan and sell it in the future.

 If you say yes to any of 3 or 4 of these “if’s”, then go get your pop top caravan!